sddiproject/.github/collaboration_tools.md

 Some general guidelines on new channels...

-  - Channels should be dedicated to sub-projects, community topics, or related SDDI programs/projects.
+  - Channels should be dedicated to [working groups], community topics, or related SDDI programs/projects.
   - Linking to resources will speed in the validation and processing of the channel creation request.
   - Channels are **NOT**:
     - Company specific